aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-add-image-markers-charts/_index.md

 Alternatively, download the latest release from [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).

 #### License Acquisition Steps
-- **Free Trial**: Start with a temporary license to explore Aspose.Slides features.
+- **Free Trial** – start with a temporary license to explore features.
-- **Temporary License**: Access advanced features by obtaining a temporary license.
+- **Temporary License** – unlock advanced capabilities while testing.
-- **Purchase**: For long-term use, consider purchasing a full license.
+- **Purchase** – obtain a full license for commercial projects.

-### Basic Initialization and Setup
+## Basic Initialization and Setup
-Initialize the `Presentation` object to begin creating slides:
+First, create a `Presentation` object.
+This object represents the entire PowerPoint file and will hold our chart.

 ```java
 import com.aspose.slides.*;